justincormack/docker-frankenlibc/README.md

-# docker-frankenlibc
+Multi distro docker builds of frankenlibc for testing.

-Multi disrto docker builds of frankenlibc
+See [https://github.com/justincormack/frankenlibc](https://github.com/justincormack/frankenlibc) for more information.